zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-practices/subject-matter-experts/sme-request.md

    2. **NOTE: At no time should an AE, SA, or CSA request that a PM joins a call for tomorrow or the next day, especially just to answer technical questions, or best practices.**  See list of scenarios above where SMEs should be requested instead of a PM.
    3. Do not just simply request a Product Manager to join a call just because the AE insists, or you have not gathered the context or done any extensive discovery beforehand on exactly what the customer needs.
-5. During a POV and assistance is needed on new functionality, or there is a need for a fix or enhancement.
+5. During a POV, and you have already triaged with a SME as discussed above.
+This is usually the case assistance is needed on brand new functionality, or there is a need for a bug fix or enhancement.
 6. During a customer escalation, once the appropriate [escalation process](/handbook/product/product-management/#how-do-i-escalate-a-feature-request) has been followed.

 ### **During Customer calls with a SME**